JvEztraaaa/library-management-system/README.md

    Open your browser and go to:
    [http://localhost/library-management-system](http://localhost/library-management-system)<br>

-📁 Built using HTML, CSS, and JavaScript.<br>
+📁 Built using HTML, CSS, JavaScript, and PHP.<br>
 🗓️ Completed: June 2025